Go Backpacking

 Fienile di Montesoli

-During Roman times, the function and idea of a villa have evolved dramatically and became synonymous with the residences of the elite and upper classes.
+In the past, villas were large properties associated with agricultural activities.
+During the Roman era, the concept and function of a villa underwent significant evolution, becoming synonymous with the residences of the elite and upper classes.

 Built in prominent locations across Tuscany (mainly around the Italian capital), they symbolized wealth and prestige until the Renaissance, which gave birth to mind-blowing suburban villas epitomizing idleness and pleasure.

-Villas can be a superb choice for groups of friends who wish for more privacy, families with kids who want more space and isolation from the city hustle and bustle, and couples who are used to a VIP lifestyle.
+Villas can be a superb choice for groups of friends who seek more privacy, families with children who desire more space and isolation from the city's hustle and bustle, and couples accustomed to a VIP lifestyle.

 You get to decide the privacy level you need, with villas in the heart of all the action and options scattered across a profoundly charming rural setting.